What You Need to Know About Milford Sound and the Road to Milford Sound

 Travellers usually make this trip from one of two places: Queenstown or Te Anau.
 We recommend starting your day trip to Milford Sound from Te Anau, as there is a lot to see on the Milford Road, which can feel rushed if you are day-tripping from Queenstown.
 Nevertheless, if you are strapped for time, don’t let the long return drive from Queenstown stop you from missing out.

 Better yet, in the warmer months, make use of the campsites so you can explore this beautiful part of Planet Earth for longer and make use of the hiking tracks.
-Learn more about the campsites, as well as other ways to stay overnight in Milford Sound, using the 11 Best Accommodations in Milford Sound.
+Learn more about the campsites, as well as other ways to stay overnight in Milford Sound, using the 10 Best Accommodations in Milford Sound.

 Drive Times to Milford Sound (Without Stops)

-Queenstown to Milford Sound – 4 hours
+• Queenstown to Milford Sound – 4 hrs

-Te Anau to Milford Sound – 2h30mins
+• Te Anau to Milford Sound – 2 hrs 30 mins

-Take the Coach or Drive to Milford Sound?
+Should You Take the Coach or Drive to Milford Sound?

 Essential Stops on the Milford Road

 The road between Te Anau and Milford Sound is a destination in itself.
 Heading north from Te Anau on State Highway 94 is an alpine drive packed with walks and natural wonders.
 If you are doing just a day trip to Milford Sound, be choosey about what you see in order to fit it all in!
-However, if you make use of the campgrounds, you can even squeeze a multi-day hike into your itinerary.
-All the sights and walks below are well sign-posted off the Milford Road.
+However, if you make use of the campgrounds, you can even squeeze more hikes or a multi-day hike into your itinerary.
+All the sights and walks below are well signposted off the Milford Road.

-Expert tip: Check for road updates and whether the Milford Road is open on the New Zealand Transport Agency website.
+Expert tip: Check for road updates and whether the Milford Road is open on the New Zealand Transport Agency website

-Mirror Lakes (5-10 Minutes One Way)
+Mirror Lakes (5-10 Mins One Way)

 Probably the most popular stop on the way to Milford Sound, take this short easy walk along boardwalks on the shore of a vivid mirror lake with the mountains reflecting the water.
 You will emerge just a few metres away from the start.
 Find out more on the Department of Conservation (DOC) website.

-Lake Gunn Nature Walk (45-minute Loop)
+Lake Gunn Nature Walk (45 Mins Loop)

 You may have noticed how the forest of Fiordland National Park is ridiculously dense with ferns growing out of everything and treetrunks are thick with the mossy goodness.
-A quick way to enjoy the forest is by taking the Lake Gunn Nature Walk, a wide accessible track.
+A quick way to enjoy the forest is by taking the Lake Gunn Nature Walk, a wide and accessible track.
 Learn about said trees as you go on the information boards and spot birds.
 You’ll also approach Lake Gunn for more stunning photo opportunities.

-Lake Marian Falls Track (20 Minutes Return) and Lake Marian Track (3 Hours Return)
+Lake Marian Falls Track (20 Mins Return) and Lake Marian Track (3 Hrs Return)

 Signposted just off the Hollyford Road a few metres off the Milford Road, take this easy walk over a swingbridge while seeing a series of waterfalls.
 If you are prepared for a longer hike, continue to the glacial Lake Marian above the forest and surrounded by majestic mountains.

-The Homer Tunnel
+The Homer Tunnel & East Homer Nature Trail

-[CLOSED] The Chasm Walk (15 Minutes Return)
+The Chasm Walk (15 Minutes Return)

-[Update: The Chasm is closed due to flood damage.
-Get the latest updates about the walk on the DOC website].
 A super easy access walk, The Chasm Walk shows what the sheer force of water can do as you look over a bridge at the carved rocks below.

 Things to Do at Milford Sound